-Whether on our own or with a partner, self-stimulation is an important skill for any of us who wish to develop and maintain her ability to enjoy sex.
+Whether we are on our own or with a partner, self-stimulation is an important skill for anyone who wants to develop and maintain her ability to enjoy sex.
 It becomes even more important as we get older, as hormones wane and it takes more effort to get the same result, sexually speaking.

 Few women, even when young, achieve orgasm through vaginal penetration alone: It takes direct stimulation of the clitoris for most.
 And even if your partner is doing the stimulating, for you to articulate what you like, you need to be familiar with your own body.
 Like any skill, the more we practice self-stimulation, the better we get.

 Self-stimulation accomplishes two important things.
 On your own, regular stimulation helps you remain responsive to sexual attention when it comes your way.
 And when it is time for partnered sex, stimulation by you or your partner can ready all of your genital tissues for enjoyment.